 There are three different types of HAE.
 The two most common types of HAE (types 1 and 2) are caused by mutations (errors) in a gene called SERPING1.
 This gene is located on chromosome 11.

-C1 esterase inhibitor levels are reduced
+C1 esterase inhibitor levels are reduced in amount or function

 Something triggers a demand for C1 esterase inhibitor